JeffreyBull76/CI_Project1/README.md

     * Following feedback from mentor the zoom effect was removed from small screen devices as it was visually confusing.
     * Following feedback from a test user I had to remove the native 'lazy loading' tags in the html as they created a huge bug on Safari iOS
     * Following feedback from mentor the gallery was edited to show less images on smaller devices to prevent excessive scrolling.
-    * If made into a live site this page would be subsectioned with different galleries relating to different events or themes, would also feature video clips of events.
+    * If made into a live site this page would be sub sectioned with different galleries relating to different events or themes, would also feature video clips of events.

 ![](assets/images/readme_images/Tidy_Village_Gallerypage.jpg)